apptainer/singularity-userdocs/mpi.rst

 Bind model
 ----------

-Similar to the *Hybrid Approach*, the basic idea behind *Bind Approach* is to start the MPI application by calling the MPI launcher (e.g., `mpirun`) from the host.
+Similar to the *Hybrid Approach*, the basic idea behind the *Bind Approach* is to start the MPI application by calling the MPI launcher (e.g., `mpirun`) from the host.
 The main difference between the hybrid and bind approach is the fact that with the bind approach, the container usually does not include any MPI implementation.
 This means that Singularity needs to mount/bind the MPI